Summary of Significant Accounting Policies

 Basis of Presentation

 In the opinion of management, the accompanying unaudited condensed consolidated financial statements include all adjustments, consisting of normal recurring adjustments, necessary for a fair presentation of the Company’s financial statements for interim periods in accordance with accounting principles generally accepted in the United States (“U.S. GAAP”).
-The information included in this quarterly report on Form 10-Q should be read in conjunction with the audited consolidated financial statements and the accompanying notes included in the Company’s Annual Report on Form 10-K for the year ended December 31, 2020 (“2020 Form 10-K”).
-The Company’s accounting policies are described in the “Notes to Consolidated Financial Statements” in the 2020 Form 10-K and are updated, as necessary, in this Form 10-Q. The December 31, 2020 condensed consolidated balance sheet data presented for comparative purposes was derived from the audited financial statements but does not include all disclosures required by U.S. GAAP.
-The results of operations for the nine months ended September 30, 2021 are not necessarily indicative of the operating results for the full year or for any other subsequent interim period.
+The information included in this Quarterly Report on Form 10-Q should be read in conjunction with the audited consolidated financial statements and the accompanying notes included in the Company’s Annual Report on Form 10-K for the year ended December 31, 2022 (“2022 Form 10-K”).
+The Company’s accounting policies are described in the “Notes to Consolidated Financial Statements” in the 2022 Form 10-K and are updated, as necessary, in this Quarterly Report on Form 10-Q. The December 31, 2022 consolidated balance sheet data presented for comparative purposes was derived from the audited financial statements but does not include all disclosures required by U.S. GAAP.
+The results of operations for the three and nine months ended September 30, 2023, are not necessarily indicative of the operating results for the full year or for any other subsequent interim period.

-The consolidated financial statements include the accounts of the Company and our wholly owned subsidiaries, Ondas Networks, American Robotics, Inc. and FS Partners, and our majority owned subsidiary, FS Holding.
-All significant inter-company accounts and transactions between these entities have been eliminated in these unaudited condensed consolidated financial statements.
+The condensed consolidated financial statements include the accounts of the Company and our subsidiaries, Ondas Networks, American Robotics, and Airobotics.
+All inter-company accounts and transactions between these entities have been eliminated in these unaudited condensed consolidated financial statements.
+The functional currency of the Company and all of our subsidiaries is the U.S. dollar.

 Goodwill and Intangible Assets

-Intangible assets represent allocation of purchase price to identifiable intangible assets of an acquired business.
+Intangible assets represent patents, licenses, software and allocation of purchase price to identifiable intangible assets of an acquired business.
 The Company estimates the fair value of its reporting units using the fair market value measurement requirement.
 Intangible assets are evaluated for impairment when events or changes in business circumstances indicate that the carrying amount of the assets may not be fully recoverable.

 Use of Estimates

 The process of preparing financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of assets and liabilities at the date of the financial statements.
-Such management estimates include those relating to revenue recognition, inventory write-downs to reflect net realizable value, assumptions used in the valuation of stock-based awards and valuation allowances against deferred tax assets.
+Such management estimates include those relating to allocation of consideration for business combinations to identifiable tangible and intangible assets, revenue recognition, inventory write-downs to reflect net realizable value, assumptions used in the valuation of stock-based awards and valuation allowances against deferred tax assets.
 Actual results could differ from those estimates.

 The Company considers all highly liquid instruments purchased with an original maturity of three months or less to be cash equivalents.
-On September 30, 2021 and December 31, 2020, we had no cash equivalents.
-The Company periodically monitors its positions with, and the credit quality of the financial institutions with which it invests.
-Periodically, throughout the three months ended, and as of September 30, 2021, the Company has maintained balances in excess of federally insured limits.
-As of September 30, 2021, the Company was approximately $46,940,000 in excess of federally insured limits.
+On September 30, 2023 and December 31, 2022, we had no cash equivalents.
+Restricted cash includes cash that is not readily available for use in the Company’s operating activities.
+Restricted cash is attributable to minimum cash reserve requirements for Airobotics’ credit cards.
+The Company periodically monitors its positions with, and the credit quality of, the financial institutions with which it invests.
+Periodically, throughout the three months ended, and as of September 30, 2023, the Company has maintained balances in excess of federally insured limits.
+As of September 30, 2023, the Company was $20,053,245 in excess of federally insured limits.

 Inventory consists of the following: